 We need to start opening up more.
 Breaking down the walls we’ve built up.
 Stop worrying about being judged.
 About caring what other people will think of us.
 We need to start letting our true selves be seen.

-Because by doing so we can connect with other people who might be going through the same thing we are.
+By doing so we can connect with other people who might be going through the same thing we are.
 We can help heal each other by normalizing – by saying, I know what you’re going through.
 You’re not alone.
 Because feeling alone is a really, really shitty feeling.

 We all have so much more in common than we think.
 We all share the human experience.
 And that human experience is one wild ride.
 So don’t take the ride alone.
 Find a partner.
 A confidante.
 And get vulnerable.
 Be seen.
 And combat shame, once and for all.